‘Two great powers’: Biden, Putin plunge into hours of talks

 He has repeatedly said that he believes executing effective foreign policy comes from forming strong personal relations, and he has managed to find rapport with both the likes of Turkey’s Recep Tayyip Erdogan, whom Biden has labeled an “autocrat,” and conventional politicians like Canada’s Justin Trudeau.

-But with Putin, whom the president has said is a “killer” and has “no soul,” Biden has long been wary.
-At the same time, he acknowledges that Putin — he has remained the most powerful figure in Russian politics over the span of five U.S. presidents — is not without talent.
-Biden this week suggested that he is approaching his meeting with Putin carefully.
+But with Putin, who he has said has “no soul,” Biden has long been wary.
+At the same time, he acknowledges that Putin, who remained the most powerful figure in Russian politics over the span of five U.S. presidents, is not without talent.

 “He’s bright.
-He’s tough,” Biden told reporters.
-“And I have found that he is a — as they say … a worthy adversary.”
+He’s tough,” Biden said.
+“And I have found that he is a — as they say…a worthy adversary.”

 Biden administration officials say they think common ground can be found on arms control.
-International arms control groups are pressing the Russian and American leaders to start a push for new arms control by holding “strategic stability” talks — a series of government-to-government discussions meant to sort through the many areas of disagreement and tension on the national security front.
+International arms control groups are pressing the Russian and American leaders to start a push for new arms control agreements.

-The Russian side has said that the imprisonment of Russian opposition leader Alexei Navalny is an internal political matter and one area where Putin won’t engage Biden.
-But the senior Biden administration official said there “is no issue that is off the table for the president,” suggesting Navalny will come up.
+The Russian side has said that the imprisonment of Navalny, the jailed opposition leader, is an internal political matter and one area where Putin won’t engage on the matter.
+White House officials said, however, Biden intended to bring up the matter.

 The meeting is sure to invite comparisons with President Donald Trump’s 2018 meeting with Putin in Helsinki, where the two leaders held a joint news conference and Trump sided with Russian denials when asked whether Moscow had meddled in the 2016 presidential election.

-Note: This story has been corrected to show that Geneva is not Switzerland’s capital.